 By working as a video game tester, a video game designer learns the business from the bottom up.
 He will learn how to spot flaws and how to work with the creators to fix them.
 A good tester will try to learn something from every game, both in terms of what works well and what causes problems.
 At the same time, the video game tester will have the opportunity to work in a professional environment and gain valuable experience that ultimately will help him snag his first job as a video game designer.

-For lots more information about careers as a video game designer, video game tester or related topics, use the links on the next page.
+For lots more information about careers as a video game designer, video game tester or related topics, use the links below.